 - Visualise and convey business performance findings to stakeholders and decision-makers.

 Entry requirements for courses vary by university.
 A relevant degree in business or information technology fields is generally a sufficient qualification.
 In some cases, any degree will suffice.
 Without a degree, you need to provide evidence of substantial relevant work experience.
-Here are examples of course admission requirements.

 A bachelor degree or equivalent, or higher qualification, in any discipline OR five years full-time work experience in an analyst or management role in business, IT or information systems with a portfolio demonstrating analysis and report writing.